QM-Quality-Manager/qmplus-docs/content/en/docs/userguide/department.md

 weight: 5
 toc: true
 ---
-This section deals with managing departments in the system.
+This section delves into the management of departments within the system, including the creation and configuration of departments and their respective permissions.

-Clicking on the `Administrator/Department` gives access to the list of departments.
+To access the list of departments, click on the `Administrator/Department` tab.

 ## Departments List

 {{< figure src="/images/departments/department_1.png" caption="Department list overview" width="1024">}}

-The list of child departments for the currently selected department.
-In this view we can filter departments by if they are `Active`, `Inactive` or `All`.
+The department list displays child departments for the currently selected parent department.
+You can filter the view by department status, such as `Active`, `Inactive`, or `All`.

-You can create a new department that will become a child department of the currently selected department.
+To create a new department that serves as a child department of the currently selected department, simply click on the `Create Department` button.

-> Furthermore one can add `permissions/roles` to the department limiting the access to the department to users with either user types containing the permissions/roles or roles added directly on the user.
+Note that you can also add permissions/roles to a department, restricting access to only those users with the appropriate user types or roles directly assigned to them.

 {{< figure src="/images/departments/department_3.png" caption="User list overview" width="1024">}}

-When clicking on the `configure permissions` link you bring up the permissions sidepanel and can select what permissions to add to the currently selected department.
+By clicking on the configure permissions link, you can open the permissions side panel to select and assign permissions to the currently selected department.

 ## Create Department

-{{< figure src="/images/departments/department_2.png" caption="User list overview" width="1024">}}
+{{< figure src="/images/departments/department_2.png" caption="Create Department window" width="1024">}}

-To create a new department you need to add a `Department Name` and optionally you can set permissions to limit the access to the department.
+To create a new department, you must provide a `Department Name`.
+You can also assign permissions to limit access to the department for users with specific roles.

 {{< figure src="/images/departments/department_3.png" caption="User list overview" width="1024">}}

-When clicking on the `configure permissions` link you bring up the permissions sidepanel and can select what permissions to add to the new department.
+Once again, clicking on the `configure permissions` link will open the permissions side panel.
+From here, you can select and assign the necessary permissions to the new department, effectively defining user access and management capabilities.

+In summary, managing departments in the system involves creating, configuring, and assigning permissions to departments to ensure the right users have access to the appropriate areas of the system.
+By navigating through the department list, filtering departments by status, and customizing permissions, you can create a well-structured and secure environment for all users.